husonny/jupyter_notebook/README.md

 # jupyter_notebook
-using jupter_notebook Use on mobile devices
+using jupter_notebook on mobile devices